justin-lovell/semantic-pipes/README.md

 - All sorts of collections are seen as `IEnumerable`.
 So if `IEnumerable<T>` is seen in a set, so is `T[]` and so on.

 - Every single time a new set `(a; b)` is considered, all observers are able to infer new sets such as `(c; d)`.
 These inferred sets are then recirculated into the observers to determine if additional inferences may be made, and so on.
+This is where the most powerful feature of `semantic-pipes` exists.

 - Any late `ISemanticRegistryObserver` which is registered late, will receive all sets registered from the beginning of the `SemanticBuilder` life-span.